swiftlang/swift-evolution/proposals/nnnn-MutableSpan.md

 #### Mutating algorithms

 Algorithms defined on `MutableCollection` such as `sort(by:)` and `partition(by:)` could be defined on `MutableSpan`.
 We believe we will be able to define these more generally once we have a generalized container protocol hierarchy.

+#### Exclusive Access

+The `mutating` functions in this proposal generally do not represent mutations of the binding itself, but of memory being referenced. `mutating` is necessary in order to model the necessary exclusive access to the memory.
+We could conceive of an access level between "shared" (`let`) and "exclusive" (`var`) that would model an exclusive access while allowing the pointer and count information to be stored in registers.

+#### Harmonizing `extracting()` functions across types

+The range of `extracting()` functions proposed here expands upon the range accepted in [SE-0437][SE-0437].
+If the prefix and suffix variants are accepted, we should add them to `UnsafeBufferPointer` types as well. `Span` and `RawSpan` should also have `extracting()` functions with appropriate lifetime dependencies.

 #### <a name="OutputSpan"></a>Delegated initialization with `OutputSpan<T>`

 Some data structures can delegate initialization of parts of their owned memory.
 The standard library added the `Array` initializer `init(unsafeUninitializedCapacity:initializingWith:)` in [SE-0223][SE-0223].
 This initializer relies on `UnsafeMutableBufferPointer` and correct usage of initialization primitives.
 We should present a simpler and safer model of initialization by leveraging non-copyability and non-escapability.

 We expect to propose an `OutputSpan<T>` type to represent partially-initialized memory, and to support to the initialization of memory by appending to the initialized portion of the underlying storage.